All Episodes

 Now, we have all discussed all these intelligent leaks that have taken place.

-And in the case of General Flynn, well, here's a guy that was was picked up on a monitor of a Russian ambassador.
+And in the case of General Flynn, well, here's a guy that was picked up on a monitor of a Russian ambassador.

-And I spoke to a very high-ranking intelligence official last Friday who told me not only that, but then at the heart of it, if they write up a report, it's supposed to say an American, not the name of the specific individual, and in this case they mentioned General Flynn and they saved the whole conversation, and then they leaked the whole conversation.
+And I spoke to a very high-ranking intelligence official last Friday who told me not only that, but then at the heart of it, if they write up a report, it's supposed to say an American, not the name of the specific individual.

-And I was told by this intelligence official that in his lifetime he'd never seen this before.
+And I was told by this intelligence official that in his lifetime, he'd never seen this before, and that this was also a felony and a violation.

-Well, I don't think there's any doubt that everything surrounding this entire affair, from the New York Times story in January before the inauguration, saying that there had been wiretaps of the Trump organization.
+Well, I don't think there's any doubt that everything surrounding this entire affair from the New York Times story in January before the inauguration saying that there had been wiretaps of the Trump organization.

 Remember, the New York Times story said there were wiretaps.